How to Add or Remove Mouse Keys Icon on Windows 11 Taskbar

 Option 1Use Settings

-You can quickly add or remove the Mouse Keys icon on your Windows 11 taskbar right from the Settings app.- Open Settings by pressing
+You can easily add or remove the Mouse Keys icon on your Windows 11 taskbar using the Settings app.
+Simply go to Accessibility, then Mouse, and check or uncheck the box to show the icon on your taskbar.- Open Settings by pressing

 Win+I. - Click Accessibility on the left side, then click Mouse on the right side.